-Risks Related to Demand and Our Operations
+Risks Related to Customer Attrition, Competition, and Demand for Our Products

-- Our operating results will be adversely affected if we experience significant net customer attrition in our home heating oil and propane customer base, such as from natural gas conversions. - Because of the highly competitive nature of our business, we may not be able to retain existing customers or acquire new customers. - If we do not make acquisitions on economically acceptable terms, our future growth will be limited. - Since weather conditions may adversely affect the demand for home heating oil and propane, our business, operating results and financial condition are vulnerable to warm winters as well as other seasonal fluctuations.
+- Our operating results will be adversely affected if we continue to experience significant net customer attrition in our home heating oil and propane customer base. - Because of the highly competitive nature of our business, we may not be able to retain existing customers or acquire new customers, which would have an adverse impact on our business, operating results and financial condition. - Our operating results will be adversely affected if we experience significant net customer attrition from conversions to alternative energy products, principally natural gas or electricity. - If we do not make acquisitions on economically acceptable terms, our future growth will be limited. - Since weather conditions may adversely affect the demand for home heating oil and propane, our business, operating results and financial condition are vulnerable to warm winters. - Our operating results are subject to seasonal fluctuations.

-Risks Related to Product Pricing and Costs
+Risks Related to Legal, Regulatory and Environmental Matters